CAR WRECKS AND GUNFIRE: THE TRIP THAT CHANGED MY LIFE

-“Because it is too dangerous to drive these roads alone and especially at night.
-People have been robbed of their cars or have fallen off the cliff and died so the Police have to escort us” he explained dispassionately.
-I stared at him in disbelief and said.
-“Please tell me you are kidding.”
+“Because it is too dangerous to drive these roads alone, especially at night.
+People have been robbed of their cars or have fallen off the cliff and died.
+For those reasons, the Police have to escort us,” he explained dispassionately.

 Based on what knowledge I had gathered in the thirty minutes I had been there, I knew, unfortunately, that he wasn’t lying.
-We had only been driving for about five minutes when we were flagged to pull over by the Police.
-There was only one and he stood out from the rest of the people around.
-Not that he wasn’t dirty or dusty but that he was fat.
-Not large, not rotund, fat.
-He walked, slowly, towards us and I was petrified that we were going to be robbed.
+We had only been driving for about five minutes when we were flagged by the Police to pull over.
+There was only one of them and he stood out from the rest of the people around us.
+Not that he wasn’t dirty or dusty looking, but that he was fat.
+Not large, not rotund, just outright fat.
+As he walked, slowly towards us, I was petrified and thought that we were going to be robbed.

-“Relax.” said The Former.
+“Relax.” said The Former Man.
 “They just want you to pay them.”

 “For what?
 Did we do something wrong?”
-I asked, my voice sounding a bit higher than I anticipated.
+I asked with my voice sounding a bit higher than anticipated.

 The Goat Road From Hell

-By the third time we were stopped, the fear of the Police had all but subsided.
-We finally arrived at this three-sided concrete building and sat down at a plastic table to wait.
-I noticed they were covered with red and white checkerboard tablecloths.
-Each one containing exactly one salt shaker and one ashtray.
-Slowly people started to fill the empty tables.
-All seemed to be part of our caravan from Albania to Kosovo.
+By the third stoppage, the fear of these so-called Police had all but subsided.
+We finally arrived at a three-sided concrete building and sat down at a plastic table to wait.
+I noticed they were covered with red and white checkered tablecloths.
+Each one contained exactly one salt shaker and one ashtray.
+Slowly, people started to sit at the empty tables.
+All this seemed to be an integral part of our caravan from Albania to Kosovo.

 “How long are we going to wait?”
 I asked.

 “They’ll come and get us,” he stated matter-of-factly.
 “This is where we all have to meet up.
 Once everyone gets out of port, they show up here, then the police come and escort us to the border”.